QANX-Space/qanx-contracts/contracts/go/utils/CallInterpreter/README.markdown

 ```go
 func Interpret(contract interface{}, args []string)
 ```
-Takes in a smart contract and calls it functions based on the arguments given
+Takes in a smart contract and calls its functions based on the arguments given